 Open a new browser tab and sign-in with your new Gmail account.
 Next, go to Settings, click the Accounts and Import tab, and choose Import mail and contacts.
 In the pop-up window, enter the full email address of your old Gmail account hosted on Google Apps (GSuite).
 Click Continue.

 In the next step, enter the app-specific password of your old Gmail account that you’ve generated in the previous step.
 The POP username is the same as your email address while the pop server is pop.gmail.com.
 Choose port 995 and enable the “Use SSL” setting.

-- Enter your Gmail password and check the settings “Leave a copy of retrieved messages on the server” and “Label incoming messages” to easily identify emails fetched from the old address.
+Enable the settings “Leave a copy of retrieved messages on the server” and “Label incoming messages” to easily identify emails fetched from the old address.
 Click “Start Import” and Gmail will immediately start copying your old messages to your new email address.

 That’s it.
 The process may take a while to complete based the size of your mailbox.
 The email transfer happens in the cloud so may safely close your browser.

 PS: This method is recommended for transferring the entire mailbox to another email account.
 If you would like to transfer a select number of email messages, look at the Gmail bulk email forwarder.